Played by: Uncredited (season 1), Alain Moussi (season 1), Maxim Savarias (season 1), Iain Glen (season 2)

 - Ascended Extra: Downplayed.
 He went from being The Ghost in season 1 to being a reoccurring supporting character in the second season.

 - Broken Ace: An extremely wealthy man who is also widely regarded as the World's Best Warrior is also a man traumatized by his parents' murder since he was a child who ever since has been struggling to keep himself from being consumed by his demons.
+He eventually becomes so broken he kills the Joker in retaliation for Jason's death.

 - Celebrity Paradox: Iain Glen portrayed Jorah Mormont on Game of Thrones, a show that Rachel is a fan of and is seen watching in the first season.
 Rachel also happens to be a fan of the character Daenerys Targaryen, whom Jorah is strongly connected to.